jjgoings/trump-covid-briefings/README.md

 The most important keywords are listed and my intepretation of the topic.
 For example, the first topic is clearly talking about new treatments, cures, and vaccines for COVID-19.
 We should expect this to be a topic duing his briefings!
 Other ones make sense to me as well, like economic recovery.
 I was a little surprised (OK maybe not too surprised) how often he remarked on his media coverage.
 And the COVID-19 Task Force topic generally seems to bring up how well his administration is handling the pandemic.
 This is consistent with what the NYT article found.

-You can see for youself below!
+You can see for yourself below!

 <details><summary> <b>Click for examples of Trump remarks by topic</b> </summary>